 - Director and Regional Chair (DRC) DRCs keep all chapters abreast of happenings within their region.

 - Engineering colleges and universities -

 making the eNewsletter available within a

 school may help generate faculty and student

 interest in the chapter or student branch

-- Sponsors

-- Editor of ASHRAE Insights

-the editor is always looking for interesting "grassroots" stories - Editors of other chapter eNewsletter editors - Speaker for the next meeting - Community leaders - Members whose memberships have just lapsed - some chapters have found that sending their eNewsletters to non-paid members encourages them to renew their memberships and raises attendance at chapter meetings
+- Sponsors - Editor of ASHRAE Insights- the editor is always looking for interesting "grassroots" stories - Editors of other chapter eNewsletter editors - ASHRAE's Marketing and Communications Teams, who may wish to feature the Chapter on Society Social Media or in other promotions. - Speaker for the next meeting - Community leaders - Members whose memberships have just lapsed - some chapters have found that sending their eNewsletters to non-paid members encourages them to renew their memberships and raises attendance at chapter meetings

 Distributing the eNewsletter is the final task and should not be taken lightly.
+Having a sign-up form on your website will help increase circulation to interested individuals who may not be mentioned here.